AliMustafa100/AliMustafa100/README.md

 ## About Me

-Recent CS grad from Queens College (CUNY, May 2025) who's been building real things for real people — from custom client websites to data pipelines to full-stack web apps.
-What drives me most is the intersection of tech and people: understanding what someone actually needs, then building something that delivers it.
-Whether it's a Stripe flow that converts or a dashboard that finally makes data make sense to someone, I'm happiest when the work lands.
+Recent CS grad from Queens College (CUNY, May 2025) who's been building real things for real people , from custom client websites to data pipelines to full-stack web apps.
+What I want to do most is work at the intersection of tech and people: understanding what someone actually needs, then building something that delivers it.

-NYC native, but my ambitions don't stop at the five boroughs.
+NYC native, but my ambitions don't stop at the five boroughs, keh.

 ---